UCSD-E4E/MMICT-classification_service/README.md

 # Docker Info

 ## Building our Docker image:
-"docker build -t mmi-classification-websockets ."
+Run this in the CLI: "docker build -t mmi-classification-websockets ."

+Make sure you are in the same directory as the Dockerfile, in this case the root directory of our classification service repo.

 ## Running the Docker Container (For Devs):
-"docker run -p 5001:5001 mmi-classification-websockets"
+Run this in the CLI: "docker run -p 5001:5001 mmi-classification-websockets"

 We are mapping the localhost port to 5001, so to check if its working use http://localhost:5001 and open this in a browser.